wujss/Go/README.md

 ---
 ##### Functions:

-1. [`Base64Decode`](./conversion/base64.go#L57):  Base64Decode decodes the received input base64 string into a byte slice.
+1. [`Base64Decode`](./conversion/base64.go#L59):  Base64Decode decodes the received input base64 string into a byte slice.
 The implementation follows the RFC4648 standard, which is documented at https://datatracker.ietf.org/doc/html/rfc4648#section-4
-2. [`Base64Encode`](./conversion/base64.go#L19):  Base64Encode encodes the received input bytes slice into a base64 string.
+2. [`Base64Encode`](./conversion/base64.go#L21):  Base64Encode encodes the received input bytes slice into a base64 string.
 The implementation follows the RFC4648 standard, which is documented at https://datatracker.ietf.org/doc/html/rfc4648#section-4
-3. [`BinaryToDecimal`](./conversion/binarytodecimal.go#L25):  BinaryToDecimal() function that will take Binary number as string, and return its Decimal equivalent as integer.
+3. [`BinaryToDecimal`](./conversion/binarytodecimal.go#L27):  BinaryToDecimal() function that will take Binary number as string, and return its Decimal equivalent as an integer.
-4. [`DecimalToBinary`](./conversion/decimaltobinary.go#L32):  DecimalToBinary() function that will take Decimal number as int, and return its Binary equivalent as string.
+4. [`DecimalToBinary`](./conversion/decimaltobinary.go#L34):  DecimalToBinary() function that will take Decimal number as int, and return its Binary equivalent as a string.
 5. [`FuzzBase64Encode`](./conversion/base64_test.go#L113): No description provided.
-6. [`HEXToRGB`](./conversion/rgbhex.go#L10):  HEXToRGB splits an RGB input (e.g. a color in hex format; 0x<color-code>) into the individual components: red, green and blue
+6. [`HEXToRGB`](./conversion/rgbhex.go#L12):  HEXToRGB splits an RGB input (e.g. a color in hex format; 0x<color-code>) into the individual components: red, green and blue
-7. [`IntToRoman`](./conversion/inttoroman.go#L17):  IntToRoman converts an integer value to a roman numeral string.
+7. [`IntToRoman`](./conversion/inttoroman.go#L23):  IntToRoman converts an integer value to a roman numeral string.
 An error is returned if the integer is not between 1 and 3999.
-8. [`RGBToHEX`](./conversion/rgbhex.go#L41):  RGBToHEX does exactly the opposite of HEXToRGB: it combines the three components red, green and blue to an RGB value, which can be converted to e.g. Hex
+8. [`RGBToHEX`](./conversion/rgbhex.go#L43):  RGBToHEX does exactly the opposite of HEXToRGB: it combines the three components red, green and blue to an RGB value, which can be converted to e.g. Hex
-9. [`Reverse`](./conversion/decimaltobinary.go#L22):  Reverse() function that will take string, and returns the reverse of that string.
+9. [`Reverse`](./conversion/decimaltobinary.go#L24):  Reverse() function that will take string, and returns the reverse of that string.
-10. [`RomanToInt`](./conversion/romantoint.go#L40):  RomanToInt converts a roman numeral string to an integer.
+10. [`RomanToInt`](./conversion/romantoint.go#L42):  RomanToInt converts a roman numeral string to an integer.
 Roman numerals for numbers outside the range 1 to 3,999 will return an error.
 Nil or empty string return 0 with no error thrown.

 ---
 </details><details>